If you think that delicious sushi rolls are only made by professionals, then I have a surprise for you.

 - bowl of water to keep the rice from sticking to hands

-- While the water boils, rinse the rice several times in a find mesh colander under running water until the water runs clear.
+While the water boils, rinse the rice several times in a fine mesh colander under running water until the water runs clear.

 - Once the water is boiling, add the rinsed rice to the saucepan, lower the heat to low, cover and simmer the rice (approximately 15 minutes), or until the water is gone and the rice is tender.